The pageContext object provides contextual information about the current page.

 Server-side

 On the server-side, upon an HTTP request, a new pageContext object is created.
-It's used for rendering the HTML included in the HTTP response.
+It's used for rendering the page to HTML.
 The pageContext object is discarded after the HTTP response is sent.

 Client-side